Energy independence - 3 ways to freedom

 - High price

-- Balancing the power with the compact versions can be difficult for larger motorhomes (electricity production may be too low)
+- Balancing power with compact versions may be difficult in larger campers (power production may be too low)

 These are just 3 basic ways to survive and achieve energy independence.
-We are very curious about your experiences and ideas for optimizing energy consumption and obtaining it during the trip!
+We are very curious about your experiences and ideas for optimizing energy consumption and obtaining it while traveling!

 I feel best in the form of trade fairs and meetings with enthusiasts.
 Technical freak.
 In my life I have dismantled many motorhomes for the first time.
 Fan of large vehicles, mountain biking and traveling without weight and financial restrictions.
 At CampRest, I am responsible for all publications on automotive topics.